-There are 6 Food Stops along the 104 mile course that are spaced about 20-25 miles apart.
-They are located in Madrid, before Heartbreak Hill, at the fire department in Cedar Grove, in Stanley, in Galisteo, and at Spin Doc near Eldorado.
+There are 6 Food Stops along the 100 mile course that are spaced 12-28 miles apart.
+They are located at Madrid, Heartbreak Hill, Cedar Grove, Stanley, Galisteo and Eldorado.
 Food Stops are manned by volunteers and offer snacks, fresh fruit, energy drink, water, first aid, sunscreen and more.
 If you need to sag back to the venue, please speak to one of the volunteers at a Food Stop.
 In addition, local bike shops' mechanics will be available to help with repairs at all Food Stops.

-Every rider will receive a Ride Kit that contains a wide mouth Santa Fe Century 2016 water bottle, Bib and Helmet Numbers, and Route Maps with route instructions.
+Every rider will receive a Ride Kit that contains a wide mouth Santa Fe Century water bottle, Bib and Helmet Numbers, and Route Maps with route instructions.
 Gran and Medio Fondo riders will also receive a bicycle number which includes their timing chip.
-You can pick up your Ride Kit at the Santa Fe Century Venue either the day before the rides or the morning of the rides.
+You can pick up your Ride Kit at Santa Fe Brewing Company (35 Fire Pl, Santa Fe, NM 87508) on Saturday between 5 and 7 PM or at the Santa Fe Century Venue (Santa Fe Community College, 6401 Richards Avenue, Santa Fe, NM 87508) beginning at 6 AM on the morning of the rides.
 Click here for pick up times.

 Join us on Facebook:

 Meet other riders, ask questions and find out more about the ride on our Facebook page.